eaufavor/Modern-New-Tab-Page-NoAd/README.md

 ## Install (if you trust me more)
 1. Download from [here](http://eaufavor.info/modern_new_tab_page.crx) .
-2. Draw the crx file to chrome://extensions/ page.
+2. Drag the crx file to chrome://extensions/ page.

 ## Install (if you trust me less)
 1. Clone this repo.
 2. Verify the code is safe to use by yourself.
 3. Pack the code using "Pack extension" at chrome://extensions/ page.
-2. Draw the crx file to chrome://extensions/ page.
+2. Drag the crx file to chrome://extensions/ page.

 ### Redistribution
 If someone dares to publish this version on Chrome Web Store, be my guest.